 Sony A7IV Video Record Time

-Here is a handy chart on record times in minutes based on the different record formats; you’ll need to check this chart to determine what size memory card is best for you.
+Here is a handy chart of record times in minutes, based on the different record formats.
+You’ll need to refer to this chart to determine the best size memory card for your needs.

 You can also use my camera record time calculator to customize your results.